waiwera/waiwera/doc/user/setup_time.rst

 Example
 -------

 In the example below, an initial time step size of 3600 s (1 hour) is used, after which time step sizes are chosen adaptively using the non-linear iteration count method.
-The time step size will be doubled if the non-linear solver converges in fewer than 4 iterations, and halved if it takes more than 8 iterations.
+The time step size will be increased if the non-linear solver converges in fewer than 4 iterations, and decreased if it takes more than 8 iterations.
 The time step size is not allowed to exceed 86400 s (1 day), and the simulation should stop at time 2592000 s (30 days).

 .. code-block:: json